-This series tarted in the Belgrade Institute for the Clinically Insane, where I interned to portray non responsive patients whose illness was attributed to the 1990’s wars in the Balkans.
+Started at the Belgrade Institute for the Clinically Insane, this work portrays non responsive patients whose illness was attributed to the 1990’s wars in the Balkans.
 The images are manipulated to create surrealist “floating heads”, or phantasmagoric balls of lightning, citing the portraits of the insane and guillotined heads by Théodore Géricault.
-The portraits are harmnized with instances of architectural exception and imperfection as indexed by Danil Kharms and inforced by instances of insanity lingering in the memory of a landcape (vistas that Hitler saw during his daily walks around Munich).
+The portraits are harmnized with instances of architectural exception and imperfection as indexed by Danil Kharms and inforced by instances of insanity lingering in the memory of lanscapes.

 Sonic affect, absorption, and physical aspects of sound inscription motivate video works like Djinn & Tonic (2011).
 A narrative inspired by Hofstadter’s Little Harmonic Labyrinth, cybernetic black box, and the dizzying atonal structures, was pressed into an 12 inch record, with a labyrinth etched on one side.
 Titled Infinity, the Answer to all Questions, the recording served as a soundtrack for the video, a high definition photographic tableau, made up from all the objects comprising the narrative.
 As the story unfolds, the objects are rearranged slightly, the record needle traverses a labyrinth, making the record skip every time the needle goes over the etched labyrinth wall.

 In Here Comes The Darkness photographic, sculptural and video works were housed in a collapsible labyrinth structure organized around the Minotaur, a sculpture that responds to electrostatic charge.
 At the center of the black minimal object, comprised entirely of metal-coated audio tape, resided a Van de Graaf generator, producing an charge that is distributed by visitors moving though the sculpture.
 In this process, electrostatics animated and distorted the sculpture itself, paralleled by an audio transmission that is generated by the charge.
 Like the minotaur in Greek mythology, the piece is lingering with potential, made visceral through the skin.
 Mountains Will Give, Photographic works designed for the Minotaur, act as portals, diagrams, and apparitions that repeat throughout the sections of the structure and foreshadow the video works within.
 The entire exhibition fits within one standard shipping container (2,390 ft³).